general power of attorney general power of attorney

 How long does a GPOA remain effective?

-A GPOA remains effective until it is revoked by the grantor, or if the grantor becomes incapacitated or passes away.
+A GPOA remains effective until the grantor revokes it or if the grantor becomes incapacitated or passes away.

 What are the legal requirements for creating a GPOA?